ewhanley/ewhanley.github.io/project_description.md

 ### Risks:

-Falling behind on coursework chapters or getting stuck in unfamiliar material and concepts Struggling to settle on an application idea
+* Falling behind on coursework chapters or getting stuck in unfamiliar material and concepts
-Getting stuck in tutorial land without actually applying the concepts I've learned in a new context thus actually learning Mitigation Strategies:
+* Getting stuck in tutorial land without actually applying the concepts I've learned in a new context thus actually learning

+### Mitigation Strategies:

 * I am starting a new job and the risk of falling behind is very real.
 To mitigate this risk, I will schedule regular time slots to work through each chapter and document (with links) the specifics of what I covered each week
 * I will begin the process of sketching out the application specifics early in the semester.
 This will accomplish two things:
 * I will have a more specific idea and sense of where I need to focus in the docs/handbook
-* I can avoid building a line-for-line application from a tutorial and instead adapt what I've learned to a novel variation
-* I will create a new app that requires me to apply the concepts learned in the handbook/tutorials but adapted to a problem that's not identical to a tutorial

 ### Project Assessments: